ClinicPins

 bilateral, standard LASIK to ReLEx SMILE

-- Ophthalmologist and laser-suite fees for both eyes
+• Surgeon and laser-room fees for both eyes

-- Post-op antibiotic and anti-inflammatory eye drops for 1–2 weeks
+• Antibiotic and anti-inflammatory eye drops for 1 to 2 weeks after surgery

 Other Countries